AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-28661-magento-patch-issue-with-company-users-management-when-changing-admin-email.md

 Adobe Commerce on-premises and Adobe Commerce on cloud infrastructure 2.3.0 to 2.4.1 (including 2.3.5-p1) with B2B extension

->[!NOTE]
+>![info]
 >
->The patch might become applicable to other versions with new Quality Patches Tool releases.
+>Note: the patch might become applicable to other versions with new Quality Patches Tool releases.
 To check if the patch is compatible with your Adobe Commerce version, update the `magento/quality-patches` package to the latest version and check the compatibility on the [QPT landing page](https://devdocs.magento.com/quality-patches/tool.html#patch-grid).
 Use the patch ID as a search keyword to locate the patch.

 ## Issue

 After changing the **Company Admin** email address, an error is returned, and the **Company Users** list is not displayed.

-<u>Steps to reproduce</u>:
+<ins>Steps to reproduce</ins>:

 1. Enable Company functionality (Learn more about that in [Install B2B: Enable B2B features in the Commerce Admin](https://devdocs.magento.com/extensions/b2b/#enable-b2b-features-in-magento-admin) in our developer documentation and create a new Company with two users - an admin and two users - all with email addresses).
 1. Go to the **Commerce Admin** > **Customers** > **Companies** and open your Company account.